-- (5) Explanations with respect to individual appointments and nominations based on 4) - Hiroyuki Yanagi (President and Representative Director, President and Chief Executive Officer) The Company nominated Hiroyuki Yanagi as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
-With his experience and business track records as Director and President of MBK Industrie (France), Director and President of Yamaha Motor India Pvt.
-Ltd., Chief General Manager of Manufacturing Center of the Company and others, he is highly capable in the corporate management that is required to deal with a variety of values and has expertise in technological and manufacturing fields.
-Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing management supervisory capabilities of the Board of Directors. - Takaaki Kimura (Representative Director, Executive Vice President)
+(5) Explanations with respect to individual appointments and nominations based on 4)

+Hiroyuki Yanagi (Chairman and Representative Director,)

+The Company nominated Hiroyuki Yanagi as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
+With his experience and business track records as President and Representative Director of Yamaha Motor Co., Ltd., he is highly capable in the corporate management that is required to deal with a variety of values and has expertise in technological and manufacturing fields.
+Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing the management supervisory capabilities of the Board of Directors.

-The Company nominated Takaaki Kimura as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
-With his experience and business track records as Senior General Manager of AM Operations, Chief General Manager of Technology Center, Chief General Manager of Marine Business Operations and Chief General Manager in charge of Design Center of the Company and others, he is highly capable and has expertise in technological and design fields.
-Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing management supervisory capabilities of the Board of Directors.
+Yoshihiro Hidaka (President and Representative Director, President and Chief Executive Officer) The Company nominated Yoshihiro Hidaka as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
+With his experience and business track records as Vice President of Yamaha Motor Corporation, U.S.A., Executive General Manager of MC Business Unit and Chief General Manager of Corporate Planning & Finance Center of the Company and others, he is highly capable in the corporate management that is required to deal with a variety of values and has expertise in the management control and business strategy fields.
+Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing the management supervisory capabilities of the Board of Directors.